agiledev-students-spring2025/1-proposal-proposal/README.md

 --------
 The system will provide the following key functionalities from an end-user's perspective:

 Food Item Management: Users can add items to their digital inventory by uploading photos of the food or receipts.
 The system will use image recognition to identify items and automatically input relevant details.
+If the uploaded image is the actual picture of the food, the system may detect its best buy date by Users can view their refrigerator contents remotely without opening the door, reducing energy waste and maintaining optimal temperature.

 Expiration Tracking: The system maintains a database of standard food storage times and sends notifications when items are approaching expiration.
 Users can see a prioritized list of what needs to be consumed soon.